hydro-informatics/hydro-informatics.github.io/_sources/get-started/vm.md

         - Click on the small blue disk symbol to *Choose a disk file ...* > select the Debian Linux net installer (*debian-xx.x.x-amd64-netinst.iso*) that you downloaded before.
     + Click *OK*.

-### Install Debian Linux
+## Install Debian Linux

 ***Estimated duration: 30 minutes.***

-To install Debian Linux to the VM, start the before created *Debian Linux VM* in the *VirtualBox* manager window (click on the *Debian Linux* VM and then on the green *Start* arrow).
+To install Debian Linux to the VM, start the before-created *Debian Linux VM* in the *VirtualBox* manager window (click on the *Debian Linux* VM and then on the green *Start* arrow).
 The *VirtualBox VM* window will ask for the *.iso* file to use (confirm the selected one), and start navigating through the installation:

 * Inside the *VirtualBox VM* window, select the *Graphical install* option.
 * Navigate through the language options (recommended: English - English (United States)).